 Please note: information on this page is accurate to the best of our knowledge.
 However, requirements and costs can be changed by states at any time and Harvard Business Services cannot guarantee the accuracy of this information.

 Alaska requires an application to be submitted along with a fee of $350 for both LLCs and corporations, although the specific form required is different.
 Foreign LLCs and corporations are typically not required to provide any documentation from the home state.

-Alaska’s application forms are somewhat unique in that they require, for both LLCs and corporations, disclosure of the names, addresses, and ownership percentage of anyone owning 5% or more of the company.
+Alaska’s Certificate of Authority application forms are somewhat unique in that they require, for both LLCs and corporations, disclosure of the names, addresses, and ownership percentage of anyone owning 5% or more of the company.

 Lastly, you must appoint and maintain an Alaska Registered Agent at all times.
 We can provide this service for just $99 per year.

 Harvard Business Services can assist with your application so you don’t have to deal with the Alaska Secretary of State directly.
 Our fee for this service is $179 (in addition to state fees).
 We can also obtain the necessary documents for you if you don’t already have them.

 If you plan to do business in the state of Alaska, but your company was not formed in Alaska, you will often need to obtain Alaska Foreign Qualification.
 Typically, “doing business” is defined by activities such as maintaining a physical office or having employees in the State.